 Our Program Directors, the individuals responsible for overseeing each itinerary, take on the roles of teachers, coaches, camp counselors, mentors, concierges and hosts.
 They’ve been trained to provide individual attention, help you navigate your courses and pre-college life, and create an inclusive environment within the residence and each class.
 There’s a definite art to building dynamic groups, and we’ve worked hard to master it!
 We want you smiling on day one right through to a teary goodbye at your farewell banquet.

 Our leaders are non-smokers.
 To learn more about our staff, please visit our Summer Leaders section.

 Course offerings cover a diverse range of academic disciplines and interests so you can explore your passion, whether it’s Italian language, business, photography or cooking to name a few.
 The courses are taught by university faculty.
-Some classes earn 3 college credits, which are transferable to many colleges and universities, while others are enrichment courses and include a Certificate of Completion at the end of the program
+Receive a Certificate of Completion at the end of the program.

 8:30 PM - 10:00 PM - Dinner